zhangyinglong/MSWebApp/README.md

 - [x] Auto check URL, load from local or server.
 - [x] Module download progress and do or not download when get config success. sync download.
 - [x] Auto download module, now use but not download yet.
-- [x] simple FileBrowser, use `MSFileBrowserTableViewController`, don't delete html resources files like `css`、`js`, the 1.0.1 version havn't check html resource files, i will do it in next versions.
+- [x] simple FileBrowser, use `MSFileBrowserTableViewController`, don't delete html resources files like `css`、`js`.
-- [ ] LRU, resources in memory cached control
-- [ ] URLProtocol
+- [x] URLProtocol for resource check, support css, js, less, sass.
 - [ ] Cache control, Disk cache to inMemory cache and webView cache.

 ## How to use